Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 The offset load on the shoulder challenges trunk stability and force transfer with each step.

-This directly supports stair climbing, advancing under load, and moving through unstable environments.
+This directly supports stair climbing, hose deployment, and carrying equipment through unstable environments.

 Kettlebell Overhead Press – Alternating

-Utilizes the Vertical Push movement pattern to develop shoulder strength, stability, and control.
+Utilizes the Vertical Push movement pattern to develop shoulder strength, core stability, and full body control.

 Alternating sides introduces a coordination demand while reinforcing trunk stability under load.

-This carries over to overhead tool use, equipment placement, and stabilizing loads above shoulder level.
+This carries over to ground ladder raises, overhead tool use, and equipment placement.

 Utilizes the Squat movement pattern to develop lower-body strength and trunk stability.